 - Private client.

-TERESA DAVIDSON is a partner and heads up the Leeds family law team at IRWIN MITCHELL LLP.
-She graduated from York University in 1992 with a degree in philosophy and politics.
+NATHANIEL GROARKE is a partner and head of the Manchester family department at IRWIN MITCHELL LLP.
+He graduated from the University of Glasgow in 2004 with a degree in history.